OctopusDeploy/blog/blog/2022-q2/devops-reading-list/index.md

 Or perhaps you're already an advocate of DevOps, you want to recommend a book for a friend or colleague, but you aren’t up to date on the latest releases.
 Which book should you put under their nose?

-This blog post is for you.
+This post is for you.

 What follows is a list of some of the most widely respected DevOps books and my personal recommendation about which one you (yes, you, specifically you) should read first.

-## How to read this blog post
+## How to read this post

 ![bookshelf](bookshelf.jpg "width=500")

-This blog post is too long for you to read end-to-end.
+This post is too long for you to read end-to-end.
 It’s not intended to be read that way.
 Instead, treat this like a “choose your own adventure” storybook, and I’ll chaperone you to the most appropriate parts you.

 What follows is a simple decision tree, designed to point you directly to my personal book recommendation for you.
 When you get to the decision tree, I encourage you to answer the questions and see where they lead you.
 Hopefully, you end up with a book recommendation that piques your interest.